dreamcatcher-tech/network/Inbox/2025-07-29 1002 using postgres as the git storage.md

 sql is great for speed, and for quick lookups.

 can treat a sql serevr as a service, so it runs as part of a napp, so the napp can do quicker things.  time is a spearate thing than recoverability / resiliency.

+actually we can do this easy, since we already have a postgress db acting as a cache ? sort of, with the deno kv.